bitpay/bitcore/packages/bitcore-wallet-service/README.md

  4. Then broadcasted to the p2p network via /v?/txproposal/:id/broadcast

+The are plenty example creating and sending proposals in the `/test/integration` code.

 # REST API

 Note: all currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).